Sorrow Tears and Blood: Reception and legacy

 The AllMusic review stated: "In contrast to the hard-edged and aggressive Afro-funk that Kuti and his Africa 70 became synonymous with, both the A-side title track and B-side, 'Colonial Mentality,' are seemingly staid, in light – or perhaps because – of the cruel state-sponsored attacks that he and his extended family suffered."

 The title song has been sampled by X-Clan on their 1990 song "Grand Verbalizer, What Time Is It?", Missy Elliott on her 2001 song "Whatcha Gonna Do", and Skales on his 2016 song "Temper"'s remix with Burna Boy.
 The American singer Bilal and the rapper Common remade the song for the former's second album, Love for Sale.
-Sorrow, Tears & Blood appears in Grand Theft Auto IV in the radio station International Funk 99 hosted by Femi Kuti.